And for them, that love means supporting their 11-year-old daugher Zaya Wade who appeared at the annual Miami Beach Pride March on Sunday.

 “We support each other with Pride,” Wade wrote over a photo of his son and his wife.

-According to NBC News, Zion and his stepmom were on a float during Sunday’s LGBTQ pride festival.
+According to NBC News, Zaya and her stepmom were on a float during Sunday’s LGBTQ pride festival.
 They were also joined by other family members such as his 17-year-old big brother, Zaire and baby sister Kaavia.

-Zaire Wade shared his public support on Instagram for his younger brother, writing: “Love you lil bro no matter what.”
+Zaire Wade shared his public support on Instagram for his younger sister, writing: “Love you lil bro no matter what.”

 View this post on Instagram